 The IPDS or Intrusion and Prevention Detection System section within the IPDS module permits to configure and set protection rules at System or Farm service level.

 An IPDS is a module which implements a group of technics designed to detect, analyse and block network attacks.

-On the other hand, RBL or Real-time Blackhold Lists or Real-time Blacklist Lookups are community-based, central repositories for IP Reputation.
+On the other hand, RBL or Real-time Blackhole Lists are community-based, central repositories for IP Reputation.
 RBLs are most commonly used to identify web-based comment spam, or network attackers.
 The repository maintain a list of IP that can be blocked (blacklisted) on servers, thus lowering the probability of an attack to our servers.